konstantinosalatzas/bdn2csv/README.md

 bdn2csv transforms an XML Export file into an equivalent CSV Import file:

-* for a user to edit it as a spreadsheet
+* for a user to edit it manually as a spreadsheet

-* for a programmer to process it as a table
+* for a developer to process it programmatically as a table

 and to import the result CSV file into SAS BDN.